Automation guides

 John, the founder of Mockup Maestro, lived this reality firsthand.
 After losing his job in the film industry, he turned to POD to make a living.
 He spent countless nights sitting at his desk, with his dog Tina sleeping at his feet, manually clicking through the Printify interface to upload a single design across a handful of products.
 It was soul-crushing work.

 That’s why he built Mockup Maestro.
 He didn’t want another bloated “business management” platform; he wanted a tool that turned those three-hour upload sessions into a three-minute “magic” moment.
+If you want the broader workflow before you go deep on templates, start with our complete Printify automation guide.

 What are Printify Templates?
 (And Why They Usually Fail at Scale)